-I wrote this article because I rely on my DW743 every day to earn my living and I love that it enables me to make just about anything!
-Cut safe.
+I wrote this article because I rely on my DW743 every day to earn my living, and I love that it enables me to make just about anything!

 The DW743 flip over saw and its cousin, the DW742, have been around for years and are a firm favorite with carpenters and builders alike—and for good reason.

-If you are reading this then you are probably a handy sort of person who is trying to decide which saw to buy with your hard earned cash.
+If you are reading this, then you are probably a handy sort of person who is trying to decide which saw to buy with your hard-earned cash.
 Yes?
-Well, this review is for you, and is based on my extensive experiences with the DW743 flip over saw.
+Well, this review is for you, and it's based on my extensive experiences with the DW743 flip over saw.

-Personally, I love the two I have and wouldn't swap them for anything else because of their sheer versatility, reliability, toughness, and ability to get you out of a tight spot when you don't have the right size material on hand.
+I love the two I have and wouldn't swap them for anything else because of their sheer versatility, reliability, toughness and ability to get you out of a tight spot when you don't have the right-size material on hand.

 Ultimately, you need a rough idea of your type of work to decide if the DW743 flip over saw is the right saw for you.
 For example, if you do mostly sheet panel work, you might want a plunge saw or dedicated table saw with a larger bed.
 If you regularly cut unusually large, complicated cornices then maybe a dedicated larger blade, sliding chop saw is a better proposition.

 However, as a general, all-purpose saw, the DW743 is going to be very hard to beat.
 I use ours for just about everything.

-There should be no doubt in your mind that the DW743 flip over saw is a well proven and well designed combination saw; it could even be argued that it's cheap for the performance.
+There should be no doubt in your mind that this is a proven and well-designed combination saw; it could even be argued that it's cheap for the performance.
 Don't worry, we have all been lured by cheap tools and mostly lived to regret it!

 However, the DW743 is an icon.
 Its design incorporates great capabilities and versatility, for either the workshop, hobbyist, or site work.

 Is the DW743 Tough?